medialibre/medialibre/wp-content/plugins/add-to-any/README.txt

 = How can I programmatically remove the button(s)? =

-You can disable AddToAny sharing using [filter](https://developer.wordpress.org/plugins/hooks/filters/) (PHP code) that you can add to a "functionality" plugin such as the [Code Snippets](https://wordpress.org/plugins/code-snippets/) plugin.
+You can disable AddToAny sharing using a [filter](https://developer.wordpress.org/plugins/hooks/filters/) (PHP code) that you can add to a "functionality" plugin such as the [Code Snippets](https://wordpress.org/plugins/code-snippets/) plugin.

 Disable AddToAny sharing in specific categories, for example: